DanielBandarica02/SOC-HomeLab/docs/04-attack-scenarios/01-full-kill-chain-ssh-to-windows.md

 ### Wazuh detection

 Modification of `~/.ssh/authorized_keys` is a high-signal event in auditd if watches are configured on `.ssh/` directories.
-The Wazuh built-in ruleset covers this modification pattern under group `ssh_authorized_keys` with a medium severity.
-While the initial persistence mechanism via crontab did not trigger a specific default alert due to a visibility gap in the out-of-the-box ruleset, the detection strategy relies on a defense-in-depth approach.
-To mitigate this, custom detection rules have been engineered for the subsequent stages of the attack lifecycle, ensuring that any post-exploitation activity or secondary persistence attempts are effectively captured.
+While the Wazuh built-in ruleset covers this modification pattern under the group `ssh_authorized_keys` with a medium severity, default configurations can sometimes leave visibility gaps, as seen with both the initial crontab persistence and the subsequent key modification.

+To mitigate these out-of-the-box limitations, the detection strategy relies on a defense-in-depth approach.
+Custom detection rules have been engineered for the subsequent stages of the attack lifecycle, ensuring that any post-exploitation activity or secondary persistence attempts are effectively captured and escalated.

 Events after SSH connection.